Home Care Business Insurance

 It doesn’t matter if you’re an RN, HHA, or PCA.
 Either way, you face risks while at work.
-That’s why we recommend both general liability, as well as professional liability insurance.
-Workers’ compensation is extremely important for home health care professionals, as well.
+That’s why we recommend both general and professional liability insurance.

-- Bodily injury: You’re helping a patient into the car, and lose control of their wheelchair.
+- Bodily Injury: You’re helping a patient into the car, and lose control of their wheelchair.
 The wheelchair rolls down the hill and over someone’s foot, fracturing their ankle.
-General liability insurance would pay for the medical costs.
+General liability would pay for the medical costs.

-- Property damage: Let’s say you are helping a patient get out of the shower.
+- Property Damage: Let’s say you are helping a patient get out of the shower.
 She slips and falls, causing the shower rod to smash into the bathroom mirror.
-Your general liability policy would pay for the mirror’s replacement and repair costs.
+GL would pay for the mirror’s replacement and repair costs.

 Lifting and moving patients is demanding, physical work.
 They rely on you to go about their day.
 That’s why it’s so important for you to take care of yourself, so you can continue to be there for your clients.

 As with any laborious job, it’s easy to injure yourself.
-But the great thing about workers’ compensation insurance is that it will cover job-related illnesses and injuries.
-Benefits of this policy include medical bill coverage and the supplementing of lost wages should you have to take time off work to recover.
+But the great thing about workers’ comp is that it will cover job-related illnesses and injuries.
+Perks include medical bill coverage and the supplementing of lost wages should you have to take time off work to recover.

 How to save on workers’ comp insurance